 The long-term effects of allowing bacteria to grow are serious and can range from cavities to gum disease and eventually loss of teeth and bone loss.
 Losing bone from your jaw is a serious and effectively irreversible consequence of long-term oral health neglect.
 But preventive maintenance, including flossing, can greatly reduce the risk of any of these problems.

 A study published in a journal by the American Academy of Periodontology (AAP) found that flossing before brushing is the most effective.
 This is particularly true when using toothpaste that contains fluoride.

 Traditional string flossing has also been shown to be more effective than pick-style flossers.
 However, the most effective form of flossing is what works for you and will make you more likely to floss.
-While we might recommend that you try to floss the old-school way, the most important thing is that you figure out a style and routine for flossing that you’re able to maintain.Learn More About Suburban Dental Call Suburban Dental
+While we might recommend that you try to floss the old-school way, the most important thing is that you figure out a style and routine for flossing that you’re able to maintain.Learn About Water Flossers Call Suburban Dental